Bundle your favorite mat with the props you use most.

 The story behind the designs:

 Chakra Think of the chakras as wheels that spin simultaneously to create a combination of energy and life force-from our grounded foundation to our spiritual expression and understanding.
-There are seven, representing different energies and needs (see “chakras” tab below).
+There are seven, representing different energies and needs.
 The more balanced we can be in our lives, we can experience a sense of fullness-emotional, mental and physical; mind, body and soul.
 This balance manifests in our relationships, conversations, actions, goals and interests.
 In this design, we’ve aligned our chakras beside our yogi, emerging from her lotus blossom-which grows grounded in the earth, and reaches upwards seeking the light.

 Mandala The word Mandala is loosely translated as “circle” and is said to represent the universe surrounding us.
 The circle is also a universal representation of infinity, and the endless cycle of nature and energy.
 Mandalas come in an innumerable variety of designs, patterns and colors, but are always designed to give visual balance.
 During yoga practice, this visual balance may help you stay focused and present.
-Our My Yoga Essentials mandala is designed to incorporate the seven chakras in concentric circles, or wheels.
-After all, the word chakra means wheel, each of which, in yogic symbolism, represent the spinning energy centers of our being.
-The chakra symbols each have their own color, name, location, mantra and element.
-Read the more about the “chakras” in the tab below and see if you can recognize them in our mandala!
-You may even want to count the outer “petals” of each ring.
-How did we do?
+Read the more about the “chakras” here.

 Namaste I love this word!
 In traditional Hindu, and throughout much of the Indian sub-continent It is used both for a respectful greeting and farewell.